Constellations

 Arcturus shows large proper motion

-Why is Arcturus so much brighter and why does it move so much faster than the other stars in the constellation?
-The answer is because Arcturus is much closer to us compared to the other stars in Boötes.
+So why does it move so much faster than the other stars in Boötes?
+It’s because Arcturus is much closer to us than the constellation’s other stars.
+And that’s also why it’s so much brighter than its companions.

 Bottom line: Boötes the Herdsman is a large constellation that holds one of the brightest stars in the sky, Arcturus.